KG: What or who inspired you to be a writer?

 AS: If my past career is anything to go by, I’ll have moved on to an entirely different genre.
 Most likely I’ll be adapting my award-winning novels into Oscar-winning screenplays.
 (I’d much prefer to do them on radio, but the money’s not so good.)

 KG: What one writing tip would you share?

-KG: What would you say to inspire young writers?
+KG: What would you say to educate and inspire young writers?

 1. I was the last ever commissioned writer to be taken on by long-running Radio 2 comedy show ‘The News Huddlines’.